-In Yoga/ Ayurvedic Nutrition, aahaar (diet) is decided according to constitution.
+In Yoga/ Ayurvedic Nutrition, aahaar (diet) is decided individually, according to types and sub-types of constitution of every person.
 Still, some general guidelines can be followed by everyone:

 Eat at proper time, have fruits for breakfast or dinner at least 3 times a week.
 Whole fruits should be eaten (no juices except Pomegranate) without adding salt or sugar.
 Unripe fruits must not be consumed.
 Fruits should never be combined with milk.
 Dairy products should be avoided or at least their consumption should be reduced.
-Also fruits should not be eaten after meals except banana which should not be consumed empty stomach.
+Also fruits should not be eaten after meals except banana which should not be consumed on empty stomach.
 Lunch should comprise of whole grains cooked properly.
 The use of microwave and other unnatural ways of cooking must be avoided.
 One should not sleep after meals.
 One should not eat after sunset.
-Eating immediately before sleeping interferes with GH secretion and hence repair processes of body.
-Go to bed around 10pm.
-Staying awake between 1am and 2am deranges melatonin secretion and increases risk of cancer.
+Eating immediately before sleeping interferes with GH secretion and hence the repair processes of body.
+Go to bed around 10 pm.
+Staying awake between 1 am and 2 am deranges melatonin secretion and increases risk of cancer.
 One should get up before sunrise.
 Avoid extra salt and refined sugar.

 Vihaar should be according to Yamas and Niyamas, which should be followed by everyone.
 They guide us about ways to lead a stress-free life.